AWS Certified Solutions Architect Professional Exam Study Path

 In general, what you should have learned from your review are the following:

-- Features and use cases of the AWS services
+- Features and use cases of the AWS services and how they integrate with each other

 - AWS networking, security, billing and account management